shaneholloman/uvi/memory-bank/activeContext.md

 ## Recent Changes

-- The project is currently at version 0.3.3
+- The project is currently at version 0.4.0
+- Updated all dependencies to their latest versions (March 2025)
+- Added UV commands to .clinerules file for checking latest package versions
 - A memory bank structure has been established to document the project systematically
 - Core documentation files have been created to capture project knowledge
 - The .clinerules file was updated with comprehensive feature implementation workflow